elviorodriguez/DiscobaMultimer/README.md

 This means that DiscobaMultimer will generate predictions for an heterodimer (first line), an heterotrimer (second line) and a homodimer (third line).
 Do not separate the the IDs with spaces or commas, only **TABS** will work.

+NOTE: If you want to modify the headers of each sequence to other names, you can.
+Just make sure to make the corresponding change in the IDs file.

 ## Running batchs of complex structures predictions